WhiteNight-SZTU/ImgCompress/README.md

 # Matlab2CSharp-WinUI3
-Just a simple program based on WinUI3, which related with my term project at school.
-Also was my first try on WinUI3.
+Just a simple program based on WinUI3, which also was my first try on WinUI3.
-You can calling MATLAB functions in this program, and then process the image.
+You can calling MATLAB functions at this program, and then process the image, which means you should have installed matlab on your own computer.

 Heres are Requirements: